oci-landing-zones/terraform-oci-modules-networking/examples/oke-examples/flannel/README.md

 Examples of OKE configurations that deploy in this network topology:
 - [Flannel Basic No Access Automation](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/flannel/basic): a Flannel-based OKE cluster with no cluster access automation.
-- [Flannel Basic with Access Automation via OCI Bastion Service - Access from localhost](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/flannel/basic-access-via-bastion-from-localhost/): a Flannel-based OKE cluster with full access automation via the OCI Bastion service.
+- [Flannel Basic with Access from localhost](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/flannel/basic-access-from-localhost/): a Flannel-based OKE cluster with access automation via the OCI Bastion service.
 The OKE client is external to the tenancy (as a user laptop).
-- [Flannel Basic with Access Automation via OCI Bastion Service - Access from operator host](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/flannel/basic-access-via-bastion-from-operator-host): a Flannel-based OKE cluster with full access automation via the OCI Bastion service.
-The OKE client is a Compute instance in the VCN *mgmt* subnet.
+- [Flannel Basic with Access from Operator host](https://github.com/oracle-quickstart/terraform-oci-secure-workloads/tree/main/cis-oke/examples/flannel/basic-access-from-operator-host): a Flannel-based OKE cluster with access automation via the OCI Bastion service.
+The OKE client is a Compute instance in the VCN *mgmt-subnet*.

 ### Resources Deployed by this Example